Creator-Solutions/chatter/README.md

  To limit PHP warnings and issues a version from 7.14 and higher is recommended

+ > For issues please open an issue with a detailed description

  # About the project

 I've always been fascinated with building or creating things from scatch.
 I'm also intrigued about the science behind communication applications, as well as server